PardeepChahar/Jenkins-Notes/index.md

 Task 1, Job 2

-Problem: When developer commit and push the code then jenkins fetch it and build it, test it and package and deploy on docker(master-docker) constainer
+Problem: When developer commit and push the code then jenkins fetch it and build it, test it and package and deploy on docker(master-docker) container
 Solution:

 1. Get public ip address for jenkins by using ngrok